ligato/vpp-agent/docker/dev_vpp_agent/README.md

 ## Development Docker Image

-This image can be used to get started with the vnf-agent Go code.
+This image can be used to get started with the vpp-agent Go code.
 It contains:

 - The development environment with all libs & dependencies required to build VPP / Go code,
 - A pre-built vpp ready to be used,